 - Each time the chemotherapy drugs are inserted, it is called an instillation.

-- The most common side effect of intravesical chemotherapy is bladder irritation (cystitis).
+- The most common side effect of intravesical chemotherapy is bladder inflammation (cystitis).